 Program Overview

 The Massachusetts Woodlands Institute (MWI) and The Massachusetts Department of Conservation and Recreation (DCR) are working in partnership to offer professional expertise and financial assistance to help you manage your woods through DCR’s Forest Stewardship Program.
-Part of the Massachusetts Working Forest Initiative (WFI), the Forest Stewardship Program supports private landowners to manage woodlands for timber, soil and water quality, wildlife and fish habitat, and recreation.
+Part of ForestsWork (formerly the Working Forests Initiative), the Forest Stewardship Program supports private landowners to manage woodlands for timber, soil and water quality, wildlife and fish habitat, climate change resilience and recreation.

-The Massachusetts Woodlands Institute (MWI) partners with with the MA Department of Conservation and Recreation's Service Forestry Program to process cost share payments to landowners.
+The Massachusetts Woodlands Institute (MWI) partners with the MA Department of Conservation and Recreation's Service Forestry Program to process cost share payments to landowners and support outreach efforts.

 You can contact Emily Boss (MWI) at emily@masswoodlands.org or Michael Downey (DCR) at michael.downey@mass.gov with any questions.